Digital Accessibility Frequently Asked Questions

 What is WCAG?
 What are WCAG Standards?

 The Web Content Accessibility Guidelines (WCAG) provides technical specifications to improve the accessibility of web content, websites, and web applications on

 desktop computers, laptops, tablets and mobile devices for people with a wide range of disabilities—including auditory, cognitive, neurological, physical,

 speech and visual disabilities.
-WCAG 2.0 and WCAG 2.1 are stable, referenceable technical standards.
+WCAG 2.0, 2.1, and 2.2 are stable, referenceable technical standards.
 They have guidelines that are organized under 4 principles: perceivable, operable, understandable, and robust.
 For each guideline, there are testable success criteria, which are at three levels: A, AA, and AAA.